Ephraim-usc/egrm/reproduce.rst

 The first deme contains 1000 study panel haplotypes, and the second deme contains 1000 reference panel haplotypes.
 The reference panel only affects results related to the K_obs_imputed (standard GRM with imputation).

+To run the [bin/simulate] script, make sure you have the following commands ready:

+    ~/bin/plink2    if --run_prune
+    ~/bin/impute2    if --run_impute
+    ~/bin/relate    if --run_relate
+    ~/bin/tsinfer and ~/bin/tsdate    if --run_tsinfer

 To reproduce results published in the manuscript, please submit a series of [simulate] jobs with appropriate parameters, and collect results in the [results.p] file in each output directory.